dabson2020/Projects/Data_Analysis_and_Data_Engr_Projects/Airflow Projects/ETL Weather Data/ReadMe.md

 ## Conclusion

-By leveraging Apache Airflow, this project provides a robust and automated solution for fetching, transforming, and storing weather data.
-The resulting CSV files can be easily analyzed or integrated into other data pipelines for further processing.
+By leveraging Apache Airflow, this project provides a robust and automated solution for fetching, transforming, and storing and visualizing weather data.